somrajroy/AWS3TierArchitecturewithTFModules/README.md

    source modules to be too broad they can create in-house opinionated modules for specific use case.
 Open-source modules are highly configurable & easy to make more configurable.
  - Don’t Repeat Yourself (DRY) : One of the principles of software engineering is DRY (don’t repeat yourself).
 The same applies to IaC.
 In this project we applied
    Modularization (official Terraform modules) to achieve DRY state.
  - Variable : Used variables to customize infrastructure and avoid hardcoding values in the configuration file.
+The naming conventions were also consistent as official terraform modules were used.
  - Remote state storage: The Terraform state files are stored in a remote location (AWS S3) to enable collaboration and ensure consistency.
  - This project uses proper naming conventions for resources to avoid naming conflicts.
  - Use version controls Git as single source of truth.
 We have stored Terraform configurations in a version control system (Github) to track changes and collaborate with others.
- - Leverage terraform.tfvars files : We put everything that’s not a secret in tfvars files for all inputs and then put them in source control (Github).
+ - Leverage terraform.tfvars files : Everything that’s not a secret was put in tfvars files for all inputs and then put them in source control (Github).

 ##### Conclusion